corpse777/interactive-storytelling-platform/replit.md

 ```
 Changelog:
+- July 14, 2025.
+Database fully configured with PostgreSQL connection and WordPress content sync
+- July 14, 2025.
+Updated database commands to work with current Drizzle Kit version
+- July 14, 2025.
+All required tables created and seeded with 23 posts from WordPress API
+- July 14, 2025.
+Environment variables properly configured for database connection
 - July 01, 2025.
 Removed all sample stories from reader - only WordPress API content remains
 - July 01, 2025.
 Database setup automated with modern commands and permanent startup process
 - July 01, 2025.
 Initial setup